sagar-46/AR-Filter/README.md

-📸 AR Filter for [ Inventrom Private Limited- Bolt IoT] | Engaging Advertisement Experience This Augmented Reality (AR) filter was developed for [Company Name] to enhance brand engagement and create an interactive advertising experience.
-Designed to captivate users on platforms like Instagram and Snapchat, this filter incorporates [face tracking, special effects, animations, and brand elements] to promote the company's products/services in a fun and immersive way.
+📸 AR Filter for Inventrom Private Limited- Bolt IoT | Engaging Advertisement Experience This Augmented Reality (AR) filter was developed for Inventrom Private Limited- Bolt IoT to enhance brand engagement and create an interactive advertising experience.
+Designed to captivate users on platforms like Instagram and Snapchat, this filter incorporates face tracking, special effects, animations to promote the company's products/services in a fun and immersive way.

 ✨ Features
-✅ Branded Elements – Incorporates [Inventrom Private Limited- Bolt IoT]’s logo, colors, and theme.
+✅ Branded Elements – Incorporates Inventrom Private Limited- Bolt IoT’s logo, colors, and theme.
 ✅ Interactive Effects – Users can engage with dynamic AR animations.
 ✅ Cross-Platform Compatibility – Optimized for Instagram, Snapchat, or TikTok.
 ✅ Seamless User Experience – Lightweight and responsive design for smooth performance.